Bayakoa: 1989: Five-year-old campaign

 Now ridden by Laffit Pincay Jr., Bayakoa won her first start of 1989, an allowance race at Santa Anita on January 5, by 12 lengths over a sloppy track.
-Stepping up to the Grade II Santa Maria Handicap on January 28, she broke through the starting gate and led for the first mile, but was caught in the final strides to finish second.
-She returned on February 19 in the Santa Margarita Handicap.
-She broke poorly and veered to the outside, but soon recovered and swept to the lead to win by two lengths over Goodbye Halo.
-It was her first graded stakes win in North America, and a Grade I at that.
+Stepping up to the Grade II Santa Maria Handicap on January 28, she broke through the starting gate and led for the first mile but was caught in the final strides to finish second.
+She returned on February 19 in the Grade I Santa Margarita Handicap.
+She broke poorly and veered to the outside but soon recovered and swept to the lead to win by two lengths over Goodbye Halo.
+It was her first graded stakes win in North America.

 Bayakoa was then shipped to Oaklawn Park in Arkansas for the Grade I Apple Blossom Handicap on April 19.
 She raced wide for much of the race but still won by four lengths over Goodbye Halo.
 Returning to California, she won the Hawthorne Handicap on May 20 by 4 1/2 lengths, then the Milady Handicap on June 17 by 1 length.
 She extended her winning streak to five in the Vanity Handicap on July 15, winning by five lengths while carrying 125 pounds.
-After a brief rest, Bayakoa returned on September 2 in the Chula Vista Handicap at Del Mar, carrying 127 pounds.
+She returned on September 2 in the Chula Vista Handicap at Del Mar, carrying 127 pounds.
 She was caught up in a fast early pace and faded to sixth.